katanaml/sparrow/sparrow-ml/llm/README.md

 The stock price of the Exxon is 111.2699966430664.
 USD
 ```

 Use `unstructured-light` agent to run RAG pipeline with Unstructured library.
-It helps to improve data pre-processing for LLM
+It helps to improve data pre-processing for LLM.
+This agent supports PDF, JPG and PNG files

 ```
 ./sparrow.sh "invoice_number, invoice_date, total_gross_worth" "int, str, str" --agent unstructured-light --file-path
 /Users/andrejb/infra/shared/katana-git/sparrow/sparrow-ml/llm/data/invoice_1.pdf
 ```

-With `unstructured-light` it is possible to specify option for table data processing only
+With `unstructured-light` it is possible to specify option for table data processing only.
+This agent supports PDF, JPG and PNG files

 ```
 ./sparrow.sh "names_of_invoice_items, gross_worth_of_invoice_items, total_gross_worth" "List[str], List[str], str"